KTH/devops-course/contributions/executable-tutorial/eid-megzari/README.md

 ## Description

 DevSecOps aims to integrate security foundation in teams especially in early stages.
-By including things like:-
-- Static code scanning.
-- Image/Container scanning.
 So in this tutorial, you will get yourself familiar with principles, and how to do that using Github Actions.